Moonchild6279/Tails-AI/README.txt

-These script is formatted in a C-Like Format in a CPP file format, DO NOT TRY TO IMPORT THESE DIRECTLY!
+These scripts is formatted in a C-Like Format in a CPP file format, DO NOT TRY TO IMPORT THESE DIRECTLY!

 Variables Setup